Concept Gradient: Concept-based Interpretation Without Linear Assumption: Abstract

 \section{Abstract}

-Concept-based interpretations of black-box models are often more intuitive for humans to understand.
-The most widely adopted approach for concept-based interpretation is Concept Activation Vector (CAV).
-CAV relies on learning a linear relation between some latent representation of a given model and concepts.
-The linear separability is usually implicitly assumed but does not hold true in general.
-In this work, we started from the original intent of concept-based interpretation and proposed Concept Gradient (CG), extending concept-based interpretation beyond linear concept functions.
-We showed that for a general (potentially non-linear) concept, we can mathematically evaluate how a small change of concept affecting the model's prediction, which leads to an extension of gradient-based interpretation to the concept space.
-We demonstrated empirically that CG outperforms CAV in both toy examples and real world datasets.
+Concept-based interpretations of black-box models are often more intuitive than feature-based counterparts for humans to understand.
+The most widely adopted approach for concept-based gradient interpretation is Concept Activation Vector (CAV).
+CAV relies on learning linear relations between some latent representations of a given model and concepts.
+The premise of meaningful concepts lying in a linear subspace of model layers is usually implicitly assumed but does not hold true in general.
+In this work we proposed Concept Gradients (CG), which extends concept-based gradient interpretation methods to non-linear concept functions.
+We showed that for a general (potentially non-linear) concept, we can mathematically measure how a small change of concept affects the model's prediction, which is an extension of gradient-based interpretation to the concept space.
+We demonstrate empirically that CG outperforms CAV in evaluating concept importance on real world datasets and perform a case study on a medical dataset.
+The code is available at \url{https://github.com/jybai/concept-gradients}.